umlouco/video-conference-zoom/README.txt

 * Individual Booking product meeting links for each bookings.

 > NOTE: This integrates to both WooCommerce as well as WooCommerce Booking plugin as well.

+& more functionalities and integrations are on its way!

+You can find more information on the Pro version on website: **[codemanas.com](https://www.codemanas.com/ "codemanas.com")**

 **COMPATIBILITY:**